-The first foldable pocket umbrella was created in 1928.
+As a matter of fact, the first foldable pocket umbrella was created in 1928.

-Come in a variety of bright colors and designs, can be opened and closed with a simple button on the handle, using one hand.
+They come in a variety of bright colors and designs, can be opened and closed with a simple button on the handle, using one hand.
 This is mostly used by women and children

 It is transparent and dome shaped and covers a person up to the shoulder.
 The purpose is to ensure vision through the transparent material.

 It is small in size and brightly colored, as it is meant for children .
 It protects them from sun and rain .
 Today, the market is flooded with kids umbrellas.
 They come with cartoon & Disney characters.